-Madison Street, just three blocks to the east of the first Central School (see Central I).
+In 1875 the school district purchased a 1.4-acre site at 6th and Madison streets, just three blocks to the east of the first Central School (see Central I).
 There it placed a temporary building to relieve overcrowding in the city's only public school.
-This early annex was named Eastern School, in the tradition of using relative location as the basis for school names (e.g., Central, North, and South).
+This early annex was named Eastern School, in the tradition of using relative location as the basis for school names like Central, North, and South.
 It was also called Sixth Street School in reference to its location, a practice that led North to be called Pine Street and South to be called Main Street.
-The school opened in 1875 and operated for about two years until its replacement was readied on the same site.
+The school opened in 1875 and operated for about two years until its replacement was constructed and opened on the same site.